learn-co-curriculum/hash-overview-readme/README.md

 # Hashes

+## Overview
+We'll introduce hashes-- a new data structure-- and will cover how to create, retrieve data from, and add data to them.

 ## Objectives

-1. Get introduced to hashes and how they are useful.
+1. Describe the structure of hashes and how they allow for data storage.
-2. Create a hash.
+2. Create hashes using the literal constructor.
-3. Retrieving data from a hash.
+3. Retrieve data from hashes using the "bracket" method.
-4. Add data to a hash.
+4. Add data to hashes using the "bracket-equals" method.

 <iframe width="640" height="480" src="https://www.youtube.com/embed/0JSsFQGYaeA" frameborder="0" allowfullscreen></iframe>

-## Introduction

-We're going to introduce a new data structure, one that is more complicated than arrays.
-Hashes will occupy us for the next several lessons and there's a lot to cover.
-This lesson, which includes code challenges, covers the following:

-* What is a hash?
-* What are hashes used for?
-* Creating hashes
-* Adding data to hashes
-* Retrieving data from hashes

-In the upcoming lessons, we'll go over how to iterate over and manipulate hashes and how to build more complex, or nested, hashes.
+### Why Hashes

 > Hashes are a lot like arrays: they have a bunch of slots that can point to various objects.
 However, in an array, the slots are lined up in a row, and each one is numbered (starting from zero).
 In a hash, the slots aren’t in a row (they are just sort of jumbled together) and you can use any object to refer to a slot, not just a number.
 >
 > — [Chris Pine, *Learn to Program*, page 108](http://books.flatironschool.com/books/43?page=108)

-### Why Hashes?

 Up until this point, we've stored our data in list-form using arrays.
 An array is like a numbered list.
 It stores a group of items which are accessible via there location, or index number, in the list.